 On my last city break to Alicante with Jet2, I was not too sure what to expect.
 Having grown a bit of a reputation for being ‘Brits abroad’ or a ‘lads on tour’ destination, I expected many English bars in Alicante and with that a lot of English food, but I am glad to say I was wrong.
 We found so many great bars and restaurants in Alicante, of many different cuisines, from traditional Spanish tapas to Thai.
 So I thought I would write you a little round-up of the best restaurants in Alicante.

 Where to eat in Alicante, Spain

-I am not even exaggerating when I say I could have eaten here every night, the food was nothing short of perfect.
+I am not even exaggerating when I say I could have eaten here every night, the food was nothing short of perfect and in my opinion, it is one of the best places to eat in Alicante.
 A twist on traditional Spanish dishes, the restaurant serves a variety of cuisines alongside Spanish, all freshly cooked and presented beautifully.
 The laid-back atmosphere also really sells Restaurante Fondillion, dim lighting and casual bar side seating make for a great place to chill with a glass of red at the end of the day.
 Meal cost for two people: €40 euros for multiple courses plus Wine and Beer

-If you are looking for a Thai restaurant in Alicante, tucked away on the walk back from Santa Barbara Castle, the Thai Corner is a hidden gem for Asian food lovers run by Thai people.
+If you are looking for the best Thai restaurant in Alicante, tucked away on the walk back from Santa Barbara Castle, the Thai Corner is a hidden gem for Asian food lovers run by Thai people.
 One of the more expensive meals we did have in Alicante but in my opinion, it was worth it.
 The restaurant serves all the traditional Thai offerings with a wide range of veggie options also available, be sure to ask for ‘for normal spice’ rather than ‘Thai spice’ if you are not too good with heat.
 I recommend the Tofu Massaman Curry, but I would probably skip the Sticky Rice as I did find that a bit too tough.
 Meal cost for two people: €50 for two courses with beers

 The Good Burger